← Vault Index

 1. Monday recap emailMember-facing warm — direct, collegial, understated, no fluffcyp/tpc/drafts/tpc-monday-recap-2026-06-08.md (as-sent golden — warm opener, ONE framing highlight, absentees combined into one forward-looking line, no telegraphing, eased superlatives)

-2. Personal facilitator recapFacilitator-internal candidcyp/tpc/sessions/tpc-momentum-monday-2026-04-13.md (baseline) + 2026-04-27.md (extended)
+2. Personal facilitator recapFacilitator-internal candidcyp/tpc/group/tpc-momentum-monday-2026-04-13.md (baseline) + 2026-04-27.md (extended)

-3. Facilitator reviewYour-eyes-only honestcyp/tpc/sessions/tpc-momentum-monday-2026-04-27-facilitator-review.md
+3. Facilitator reviewYour-eyes-only honestcyp/tpc/group/tpc-momentum-monday-2026-04-27-facilitator-review.md

 4. Member file updatesStructural / factual appendcyp/tpc/members/linda-stapf.md (4-27 update example)

-5. JSONStructuralcyp/tpc/sessions/tpc-momentum-monday-2026-04-27.json
+5. JSONStructuralcyp/tpc/group/tpc-momentum-monday-2026-04-27.json

 6. Planning doc appendFacilitator-internal candidcyp/tpc/planning/tpc-communication-arc-through-mastermind.md (post-4-27 update)